Skip to the main content

 11. Screen for potential substance use disorders (SUDs)

-Preparing Eligible Patients for the Annual Wellness Visit
+Preparing Eligible Patients for their AWV

-Providers can help eligible patients prepare for their AWV by encouraging them to bring this information to their appointment:
+Help eligible patients prepare for their AWV by encouraging them to bring this information to their appointment:

 • Medical records, including immunization records